 All of that to say, with my emotions so up front and center, maybe the 9/11 Memorial wasn’t the place for me.
 This year.
 But there was something that I was supposed to see and experience in relation.

-I went to an event with one of my dearest friends, Liz, one evening in SoHo.
+I went to an event with one of my dearest friends, Liz, one evening in the South Village.
 And of course, I was enamored with just about everything in the area.
 (Shout out, City Winery!)
 As she and I were walking around the area, I noticed a firefighter standing outside a firehouse.
 I peeked in and noticed a memorial wall. (cue tears) I asked if I could take a picture if it wouldn’t be too disrespectful.
 He smiled and told me it would be fine and not at all disrespectful.
 As soon as I set up the shot I started to cry.
 No, cry doesn’t really cover it.
 I began to sob.
 I took in every face.
 I looked at every name.
 It was a “small scale” vision of such a massively huge tragedy.
 And maybe that was what I needed to see more than the huge memorial.
 I needed to see one company.
 To see the impact that day had on them.
 To see their friends and brothers they lost.
 Their names.
 Their faces.
 Eleven men.
 My heart broke.
 I did my best to capture the shot, but my hands were shaking.
 As we were leaving I tried to thank the firefighter but I could barely whisper “Thank you” through my sobs.
 With a teary look at me, he just nodded.

 I have always felt the weight of 9/11 each year in my own way.
 I couldn’t truly imagine it.
 I still can’t.
 Unless you were there and felt it, heard it, smelled it, survived it or lost someone that day, I don’t think you can really grasp the enormity of the day.
 But walking the streets and falling in love with NYC and the people there, brought it a little bit closer to my heart.
 Standing in a firehouse that lost 11 of their finest brought it closer to my heart.